Looking for the best mortgage rates? We’ve all heard about the super-low mortgage rates available, but how do you actually get your hands on them?

 For example, lenders don’t charge the same amount of fees, so clearly rate isn’t the only thing you should look at when shopping.

 Be sure you know exactly what is being charged for the rate provided to accurately determine if it’s a good deal.
+And consider the APR vs. interest rate to accurately gauge the cost of the loan over the full loan term.

-3. Compare the costs of the rate
+3. Compare the costs of the rate offered

 4. Compare different loan types

 When comparing pricing, you should also look at different loan types, such as a 30-year vs. 15-year.
-If it’s a small loan amount, you may be able to refinance to a lower rate and barely raise your monthly payment.
+If it’s a small loan amount, you might be able to refinance to a lower rate and barely raise your monthly payment.

 5. Watch out for bad recommendations